The Paneless Window Washer

-The Paneless Window Washer (originally titled as Popeye the Sailor in "The Paneles Window Washer) is a 1937 Popeye theatrical cartoon short in the Max Fleischer Cartoon series directed by Dave Fleischer.
+The Paneless Window Washer is a 1937 Popeye theatrical cartoon short in the Max Fleischer Cartoon series directed by Dave Fleischer.

 Plot

 Bluto is trying to make a buck by spraying mud on the windows to make people think they're dirty.
 Up 20 stories (or at least Popeye says that) is Olive Oyl, public stenographer.
 Wiping all kinds of windows, Popeye and Bluto get into a bitter quarrel between who's better at cleaning windows.